coreyti/wip/doc/README.md

     As such, **DO NOT** edit that file (which Textmate allows).
   * Here is an edit of this file, as navigated to through the Dropbox path (which symlinks to the `doc` folder).
+  * Here is an edit of this file, as loaded in Textforce on my iPhone and auto-sync'd back to my MacBook by way of Dropbox.